Essential Computational Thinking

 • Page 282: after the bias variance equation, add:

 Overfitting often occurs if your model does much better on the training dataset than the testing dataset.
 You can also check by using a very simple model as a benchmark to see if using more complex algorithms give you enough of a boost to justify their use.
-In general, to mitigate overfitting, you can:

 • Use k-fold cross-validation on your initial training data